wso2/docs-mg/en/docs/getting-started/about-this-release.md

 -   **Support reading open API definition in interceptors** Enables developers to access the OpenApi definitions of the current runtime and implement custom behaviors.
+    Enables developers to access the OpenApi definitions of the current runtime and implement custom behaviors.

 -   **Support reading configurations from java interceptors** Provides access to microgateway runtime configurations from java interceptors.